Dignitas Infinita

-Dignitas Infinita ("Infinite Dignity") is a 2024 declaration on Catholic doctrine that outlines the importance of human dignity, explains its connection to God, and condemns a variety of current violations of human dignity, including human rights violations, discrimination against women, abortion and gender theory.
+Dignitas Infinita ("Infinite Dignity") is a 2024 declaration on Catholic doctrine that outlines the importance of human dignity, explains its connection to God, and condemns a variety of what it defines as violations of human dignity, including human rights violations, discrimination against women, abortion, and gender theory.
 The document was released on 8 April 2024 by the Holy See's Dicastery for the Doctrine of the Faith and approved with a signature by Pope Francis.
 The declaration was generally well-received by Catholic clergy and laypeople, although it received criticism from those who argued against the Church's position on many of the issues covered.